 Tetragonula carbonaria is the only species of social bee native to the Ku-ring-gai area.
 They are a stingless species and therefore an ideal option for keeping bees without the worry.
 They are also great for teaching kids about the importance of insects and developing a positive relationship with wildlife in their own backyard.

-Ku-ring-gai residents 2019 waitlist online registration is now closed!
+Ku-ring-gai residents registration

 How does the program work?

 Native Bee Hives are distributed to residents to look after on their property.
 The hives are very low maintenance.
 Residents are only required to keep an eye on the activity of the hive and report problems to the Environmental Programs team and of course enjoy the thousands of tiny new additions to their yard!

 The hives are periodically split to provide new hives to more residents.
 Every hive distributed to residents remains the property of Council and a part of the Native Bee hive program until retired.
 Residents with beehives will be contact by Council staff to arrange a split every few years.